-The college offers a tuition waiver for up to six credit hours each semester for all employees who are not eligible for US Federal Student Aid.
-A tuition reduction of 50% for all college employees'

-dependents, who are not eligible for US Federal Student Aid, is offered.
+The college offers a tuition waiver for up to six credit hours each semester for all employees who are partially eligible or not eligible for US Federal Student Aid.
+A tuition reduction of 50% for all college employees' dependents who are partially eligible or not eligible for US Federal Student Aid.